lewishowles/components/src/components/navigation/breadcrumb-item/breadcrumb-item.md

 # `breadcrumb-item`

-`breadcrumb-item` represents the individual breadcrumbs in a `breadcrumb-list`, and each should be a link to its relevant section.
+`breadcrumb-item` represents the individual breadcrumbs in a `breadcrumb-list`.
+Each item should link to its relevant section, except for the current page which should not link to itself.

 ## Slots